 We let them use Sharpie markers (They love this!) to write their names on the large paper.
 These make such a nice keepsake for the parents to remember what their child’s handwriting looked like in preschool.

-Our kids were beaming with pride when they carried their artwork home.
+Our kids were beaming with pride when they carried their Winter Name Art home.
 We were beaming with pride at how far they have progressed in terms of writing their names since the beginning of the school year.
 Amazing!!!

 Subscribe to receive a FREE dramatic play printable set, as well as our latest content by email.